Glidias/CC3D-The-AlternSector/readme.txt

 What's with the .hx extern classes under "alternativa" package?
 ---------------------------------------------------------------
 These are some extern stub codes generated out from Alternativa3D's current SWC api structure, to allow a Haxe library code-base to work with part of Alternativa3D's codebase.
-Take note though that many of the outputted variables are readily not usable or available in Haxe as they actually exist under the Flash alternativa3d namespace.
-Currently, the Haxe-code-base uses the main public variables from Alternativa3D's core classes, such as Object3D's position & EllipsoidCollider, to handle basic interaction between both libraries.
+Take note though that many of the outputted variables are readily not usable or available in Haxe as they actually exist under the alternativa3d Flash namespace.
+Currently, the Haxe-code-base uses the main public variables from Alternativa3D's core classes, such as Object3D's position & EllipsoidCollider, to handle basic interaction on Alternativa3D's objects.
+By simply using externs (ie. stub class references), it avoids the overhead of having to create "adaptor" bridge classes to target different platforms' classes.

 ___________________________________